johnnguyen2020/ComputerSystems/Assignment1_ShellScript/Readme.md

 - (Optional) What was your favorite part of the assignment?
 - (Optional) How would you improve the assignment?

+# Logistics

+For this assignment (and every assignment/lab), you must login into the servers through `your_ccis_name@login.ccs.neu.edu` to complete and test your work.
+The reason is the examples I will provide below are compiled strictly for our machines architecture, and this is a consistent architecture where your submission will be graded.

 # Automate (some of) your life

 Getting familiar with the terminal is a fundamental skill to have.
 Many of you have various levels of experience using the terminal.